How Biden is using Camp David to elevate a summit with Japan and South Korea

 But the relationship between Seoul and Tokyo has been improving, and Biden is eager to strengthen U.S. ties with both countries as part of his broader push to counter China's influence in the region.

-On Friday, he will meet with Japanese Prime Minister Fumio Kishida and South Korean President Yoon Suk Yeol to issue something they're calling the Camp David Principles.
+On Friday, he is meeting with Japanese Prime Minister Fumio Kishida and South Korean President Yoon Suk Yeol to announce something they're calling the Camp David Principles.

 The three leaders plan to to strengthen security cooperation and announce more comprehensive, long-range military exercises, a new hotline to use during crises – as well as a commitment to consult each other on security issues of concern.
 This agreement recognizes that challenges to one country affects the security of all three partners.